glubsy/livestream_saver/README.md

 As of 2024/02/15 simply exporting cookies from an "incognito" session seems to reduce the chances of experiencing this issue.

-# Notes:

 This is beta software.
 It should work, but in case it doesn't, feel free to report issues.
-Or better yet, fix them yourself and submit a merge request.
+Better yet, fix them yourself and submit a merge request.
 Keep in mind that these mega corporations will often attempt to break our things.

 # TODO